mochi-hpc-experiments/python-io-pipeline-bench/README.md

   in a multiprocessing manager.
 * Generally speaking, you have to be thoughtful about how to exchange state across processes.

+### Threading

+This method is similar to Multiprocess, except that it uses a ThreadPoolExecutor to run the pipelines in threads rather than separate processes.
+* This is expected to perform poorly (due to inability to truly execute computational steps in parallel) unless you are using a "free threaded" Python interpreter, that has been built to disable the GIL (Global Interpreter Lock).

 ## Installing a non-GIL (free-threaded) Python interpretter